 Tick data for citizen-reported ticks are available on the MiTracking data portal.

 The bacterium Borrelia burgdorferi causes Lyme disease.
-This bacterium is transmitted by the blacklegged tick.
+The bacterium can be transmitted by the blacklegged tick, if infected.
 It is the most commonly reported vector-borne disease in the United States, and it is spreading across the state of Michigan.

 To learn more about Lyme Disease, visit CDC - Lyme Disease: What You Need to Know.